Here are the Confederate memorials that will be removed after Charlottesville

 Texas

-Dallas City Council member Phillip Kingston announced an effort to remove the Confederate War Memorial in Pioneer Park Cemetery.
-The resolution "states that the position of the city council is that monuments to the Confederacy should not be on public land," Kingston told CNN affiliate KTVT.
-His resolution requires action by September 13.
+Dallas Mayor Mike Rawlings called for the formation of a task force Tuesday to determine the fate of Confederate statues in city parks during the next 90 days, including the Robert E. Lee statue in Lee Park and the Confederate War Memorial in downtown Dallas, CNN affiliate KTVT reported.
+"This is simple.
+We could remove them, the question is, how do we heal on this issue?
+To do that we have to talk and listen to one another," Rawlings said.

-Also, two city councilmen in San Antonio have pushed for the removal of a Confederate monument at Travis Park, CNN affiliate KSAT reported.
+In San Antonio, two City Council members have pushed for the removal of a Confederate monument at Travis Park, CNN affiliate KSAT reported.
 Councilmen Roberto Treviño and William "Cruz" Shaw jointly filed a consideration to relocate the monument where it could be used in an "educational context."

-Anna Lopez Brosche, city council president in Jacksonville, said she asked city officials for an inventory of all Confederate monuments and markers.
-Brosche said in a press release that she plans to submit legislation to relocate the monuments to museums for "appropriate historical context."
+Houston Mayor Sylvester Turner asked city staff to compile an inventory of Confederate statues and make recommendations about whether they should be removed from city property.
+Members of the public urged the council to take down the statues.
+"It is my hope that we can, in a very positive and constructive way, move forward," Turner said.

 Virginia

-Officials in Richmond, Virginia, have started to hold public meetings for community input on the future of the city's many Civil War monuments and statues.
-According to local reports, the meeting was civil and both sides seemed equally supported.
+Officials in Richmond, the one-time capital of the Confederacy, have started to hold public meetings for community input on the future of the city's many Civil War monuments and statues.
+According to local reports, the first meeting was civil, with spirited debate on both sides.
 The city hopes to have a plan in place later this fall.

 Not removing